armalitedev/upfgs/README.md

                  |_|        |___/

 How it works:
-> upfgs uses smart conatract technologies to ensure that a a provability fair environment.
+>> upfgs uses smart contract technologies to ensure that a a provability fair environment.